Documenting Ukraine: grants for professionals documenting the war in Ukraine

 The preferred language for the application is English.
 However, Ukrainian applications are also accepted.

-- The organisers are not required to publicly justify their decisions, nor to give individual feedback to applicants.
+- The organisers are not required to justify their decisions or give individual feedback to applicants publicly.